abhinandh-s/nix-home/README.md

+# Nix Mint

-# Home Manager configuration of Abhi on linux mint
+Home Manager configuration of Abhi on linux mint